Free Application for Federal Student Aid (FAFSA)

 - Processing: The system is reviewing your info

-- Processed: It’s done and ready for schools
+- Processed: It is done and ready for schools

 Needs Correction: Something needs to be fixed